Get A Jump On Holiday Gift Giving With This Quick And Easy Project

 – Turn right sides out and press.

 – Slip the rice pack into the cover fabric.

 – Stitch through all layers near the center to keep lining and cover from shifting during use.
 Be sure to shake the rice out of the way and pin through all layers before stitching.

 – Tuck in raw ends of cover.
 Tuck enough in so it is snug against the end of the rice pack.
 Stitch closed.

 I made a coordinating Nickita from the same Tulip Nouveau fabric line from Northcott.
 Offering the rice pack in its own zip bag for storage is a nice presentation and completes the gift.
 It also makes for two gifts in one.
 I use my Nickitas when I travel.
 They are perfect for little things like a small collection of sewing supplies or make-up.

-Make this Nickita zip bag in my Craftsy class.
+Make this Nickita zip bag to hold gifts.